dotm/amartha-loan-service/README.md

   - To status
   - Timestamp
   - Detail json (picture proof, signed agreement, etc.)
-- Upload VisitProofBeforeApprovalPictureUrl
-  - With cloud object storage:
-    - generate presigned URL to upload image and then store the link in database.
-    - get image with presigned URL because it's not for public.
 - add logging for visibility and track error metrics for alert in PagerDuty